 changed the face of the conservation movement in Canada.

-Historically, no other
+Historically, no other conservation

-conservation project in Canadian history has had the far reaching
+project has had such far reaching effects.

 The Ganaraska project